-Interim measures will be individualized and appropriate based on the information gathered by the Office of Equity, making every effort to avoid depriving any student of their education.
-The measures needed by each party may change over time, and the Office of Equity will communicate with parties throughout an investigation to ensure that any interim measures are necessary and effective based on the parties’ evolving needs.
+Supportive measures will be individualized and appropriate based on the information gathered by the Office of Equity, making every effort to avoid depriving any student of their education.
+The measures needed by each party may change over time, and the Office of Equity will communicate with parties to ensure that any supportive measures are necessary and effective based on the parties’ evolving needs.
 An individual may request to receive support – including the measures mentioned in this section – even if they do not choose to participate in the University’s Complaint Resolution Process.

-Students seeking interim measures or support services should contact Amanda DaSilva, Deputy Title IX Coordinator for sexual misconduct complaints against students: email@example.com or 847-467-6571.
+Students seeking supportive measures should contact Amanda DaSilva, Associate Director, Equity and Title IX Compliance: firstname.lastname@example.org or 847-467-6571.

-Staff or faculty members seeking interim measures or support services should contact Colleen Johnston, Title IX Coordinator: firstname.lastname@example.org or 847-491-3881.
+Staff or faculty members seeking supportive measures should contact Colleen Johnston, Director, Sexual Misconduct Response and Resources: email@example.com or 847-491-3881.

-More information can be found in our resource guide containing information on both the options and help available to those experiencing sexual misconduct at Northwestern.
+More information can be found in our resource guides containing information on both the options and help available to those experiencing sexual misconduct at Northwestern.